 The following elements play a major role "above-the-fold":

-- Main screen and additional screens
+- Main image and additional images

 - Bullet Points